 We encourage all supporters, friends and family to come and cheer our hardy runners along.

 You are VERY welcome at the start and finish points of each day and most of the check points are ok, although some are more suitable for supporters than others, with good parking and other facilities.Please avoid the 1st check point on day 1 as there is no parking at all.

 Bring your bells, whistles and hooters to encourage the runners on their merry way.
 While our runners will undoubtedly be hurting underneath their determined faces, your support is sure to help them not only run from check point to check point but also to cross the long awaited finish line!

 Please see your Supporters page for information to help you decide on where best to find the runners.

 How long has the race been going for and who are the organisers?

-2017 will be the sixth edition of the Ring O' Fire so we've been going for a number of years and are very established compared to some of the newer events.
+2024 will be the thirteenth edition of the Ring O' Fire so we've been going for a number of years and are very established compared to some of the newer events.
 You can read about the race team and their experience and other adventures on the ABOUT US page.

 Who do I contact for more information?